raspberrypilearning/find-the-bug/en/step_4.md

 --- task ---
 **Test:** Click the green flag and test your project again.
 Can you remember where you hid the bug?

+**Tip:** If the parrot gets too annoying while you are coding you can click on the red stop button above the Stage to stop it.

 --- /task ---